EndNote Level II: Advanced Techniques for Systematic Reviews

 - Current users of EndNote Desktop looking to engage with its more advanced functions

-- This workshop does NOT cover basic functions of EndNote Desktop or EndNote Basic (the online version).
+- This workshop does NOT cover introductory material on EndNote Desktop or EndNote Basic (the online version).

 - Before taking this workshop, it is expected that you are already familiar with the basic functions of Endnote Desktop, including the following:

 - direct exporting references from databases